Chart Color Schemes

 Doolandella demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 27.4% among residents aged 15+, surpassing the SA4 region average of 18.8%.
-Bachelor degrees are most prevalent at 18.6%, followed by postgraduate qualifications (7.3%) and graduate diplomas (1.5%).
-Vocational credentials are also prominent, with 31.8% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.1% while certificates make up 20.7%.
+The area's educational profile is notable regionally with university qualification rates of 27.4% among residents aged 15+, surpassing the SA4 region average of 18.8%.
+Bachelor degrees are most common at 18.6%, followed by postgraduate qualifications (7.3%) and graduate diplomas (1.5%).
+Trade and technical skills are prominent with 31.8% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.1% and certificates at 20.7%.

-Educational participation is high, with 34.2% of residents currently enrolled in formal education.
-This includes 11.6% in primary education, 7.8% in secondary education, and 6.8% pursuing tertiary education.
-Educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is high, with 34.2% of residents currently enrolled in formal education, including 11.6% in primary education, 7.8% in secondary education, and 6.8% pursuing tertiary education.

 Frequently Asked Questions - Education